Speaker National Assembly Praised For Organizing Diamond Jubilee Celebration Of 1st Constituent Assembly - UrduPoint

 Speaker National Assembly Praised For Organizing Diamond Jubilee Celebration Of 1st Constituent Assembly

-Former parliamentarians on Saturday highly praised Speaker National Assembly Raja Pervez Ashraf for organizing Diamond Jubilee celebration of 1st Constitute Assembly

-ISLAMABAD, (UrduPoint / Pakistan Point News - 13th Aug, 2022 ) :Former parliamentarians on Saturday highly praised Speaker National Assembly Raja Pervez Ashraf for organizing Diamond Jubilee celebration of 1st Constitute Assembly.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 14th Aug, 2022 ) :Former parliamentarians highly praised Speaker National Assembly Raja Pervez Ashraf for organizing three-day Diamond Jubilee celebration of 1st Constitute Assembly.

 Former and Present Parliamentarians, Renowned Politicians, leaders of Political Parties and Women Parliamentarians attended the convention here at National Assembly Hall.